 Best for: Kids who want a messy reveal

-Some 5 year olds do not want to gently unwrap a gift, they want to smash it.
+Some 5 year olds do not want to gently unwrap a gift.
+They want to smash it.
 This egg is built around that instinct.
 Kids break it open to dig through slime, sand, and foam for more than 25 hidden surprises, including mini eggs with their own characters inside.
 It is rated 5 and up, and the messy, multi-step discovery process keeps kids engaged longer than a single reveal would.

 For the Kid Who Wants Something Soft to Hold